Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 ### Connect to your existing Apache Spark cluster

-**Note** For this section it's recommmended to use mist from binaries distributive.
+**Note** For this section it's recommended to use mist from binary distributive.
 Using mist from docker and connecting it to remote cluster requires additional networking configuration.

 By default Mist is trying to connect `local[*]` Spark Master.
 See Spark [configuration docs](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls) for more details.